GregFagan38/SportsCars-Features-Insights/Code/README.md

 2. **01_CleaningCarMax_Data.ipynb**

-   - **Purpose**: This Python notebook contains the code that scraped.
+   - **Purpose**: This Python notebook contains the code that cleaned teh CarMax data.
    - **Content**: The notebook focuses on retrieving relevant data from CarMax and preprocessing it by handling missing values, outliers, and other data cleaning tasks.
    - **File Location**: `Notebooks/CarMaxScrapedCleaned.ipynb`